brijmohanbohra15/Watershed-prioritization-based-on-Soil-susceptibility-using-TOPSIS-AHP-model/README.md

 This repository is collection of my code for different project

 ## SMOS_anlaysis.py
-file contains function for clipping the SMOS netcdf file for given extent
+file contains function for clipping the SMOS netcdf file and interpolate that for given extent